MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters.md

 -   Device type - Search only for activities that were performed using a specific device type, for example, all activities from mobile devices, PCs or Tablets.

 -   IP address – The raw IP address, category or tag from which the activity was performed.
+    - Raw IP address - Enables you to search for activities that were performed on or by raw IP addresses that equal, don't equal or start with or don't start with a particular sequence, or raw IP addresses that are or are not set.
+    - IP category - The category of the IP address from which the activity was performed, for example, all activities from administrative IP address range.
+For more information about IP categories, see [Organize the data according to your needs](general-setup.md#IPtagsandRanges).
+    - IP tag - The tag of the IP address from which the activity was performed, for example, all activities from anonymous proxy IP addresses.
+For more information about IP tags, see [Organize the data according to your needs](general-setup.md#IPtagsandRanges).

 -   Impersonated activity – Search only for activities that were performed in the name of another user.